Rogue24/SVGAPlayer_Optimized/README.md

 **📢 Note**: Internally, it determines whether to call the downloader for download by checking whether the resource path has the prefixes `http://` and `https://`.
 Otherwise, it will use the local resource loading method.

-*💡In addition to the static property, you can also set a custom downloader on each `SVGAExPlayer` instance for per-player configuration:*
+💡*In addition to the static property, you can also set a custom downloader on each `SVGAExPlayer` instance for per-player configuration:*

 ```swift
 let player = SVGAExPlayer()